Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Derivation of the axisymmetric Navier--Stokes equations with swirl in

 \subsection{Energy estimates for the generalized Navier--Stokes equations}

-In this subsection, we will derive the energy estimates for both the generalized Navier--Stokes equations and the generalized Boussinesq system for a fixed dimension $n$.
-We first rewrite the $\Gamma$-equation in terms of $u_1$ as follows:
+In this subsection, we will derive the energy estimates for both the generalized Navier--Stokes equations and the rescaled Navier--Stokes model for a given constant dimension $n$.
+We first rewrite the $\Gamma$-equation in terms of $u_1 = u^\theta/r$ as follows:

-To perform energy estimates for the generalize Navier--Stokes equations \eqref{eq:axisymmetric_NSE_nD}, we multiply the $u_1$-equation \eqref{eqn-nse-u1} by $u_1 r^n dr dz$ and integrate over the whole domain.
+To perform energy estimates for the generalized Navier--Stokes equations \eqref{eq:axisymmetric_NSE_nD}, we multiply the $u_1$-equation \eqref{eqn-nse-u1} by $u_1 r^n dr dz$ and integrate over the whole domain.
 Similarly, we multiply equation \eqref{eq:as_NSE_nD_b} for $\omega_1$ and equation \eqref{eq:as_NSE_nD_c} for $\psi_1$ by $\psi_1r^n dr dz$, and integrate over the whole domain.
 Using the divergence form of the diffusion operator,

 we perform integration by parts to obtain